Table of Contents

-The world of market research can seem wonky to outsiders.
-Businesses have a simple question that needs answering and yet to many, market research can make that question far more complicated.
+The world of market research can seem strange to outsiders.
+Businesses have simple questions that need answering and yet to many, market research can make that question far more complicated.
 For a newcomer, the fundamentals are often skipped.
 Important questions such as “why is this important” and “how does it work” are completely ignored.
 You are left with a feeling of frustration, and you don’t come away satisfied.
 Market research should be accessible and understanding your customer shouldn’t be hard.
 In this blog, we explain the basics of one of the most common techniques in market research, the consumer panel.

 By definition, a consumer panel is a group of individuals selected by a business or organisation to provide input on products and services for research purposes.
 Consumer panels are a useful technique to gather feedback, test hypothesis, discover behaviours and gain insights in a controlled method.
 It is fundamentally a standard data collection technique for a business’s market research.

 The activities of consumer panels can range from focus groups to answering surveys and questionnaires.
 The former, which involves gathering a small group of consumers in a room for discussions, is costly and labour-intensive.
 Using the right technology and incentives, you can get the same high-level engagement and input from consumers by distributing a survey to thousands of respondents and do it for a factor of the cost.
 In this instance, a consumer panel can range from 100 respondents to thousands.

 The consumers in a panel can represent a cross-section of the population, but more likely, they reflect your target audience.
 It all depends on a company’s target customer and the purpose of the research.
 Here are some examples:

 - If a shop that specialises in women’s make-up is looking for advertising research, they can only target women for a panel.

 - A national supermarket is trying to understand online shopping behaviour; they may opt for a nationally representative panel that covers all aspects of their customer base.